Profile

 In the 1990s, as clients like Elanco and Ford and others downsized and/or merged, Sarkett & Associates, Inc. responded creatively.
 We developed and published software for the financial and educational fields:

-Our stock and options analytics products were extremely successful, and allowed us to serve the global investing public, from fund managers to neophytes, and everyone in between.
+Our stock and options analytics products have been extremely successful, and allowed us to serve the global investing public, from fund managers to neophytes, and everyone in between.

 Products: